Sparse PCA With Multiple Components: Introduction

-A second approach for solving Problem \eqref{prob:spcaorth_compact} is to apply a heuristic which (approximately) optimizes all $r$ PCs simultaneously, rather than sequentially.
-Among others, \citet{zou2006sparse} propose an alternating minimization scheme for an $\ell_1$ relaxation of Problem \eqref{prob:spcaorth_compact}, \citet{journee2010generalized} propose an iterative conditional gradient method to identify a local optimum of Problem \eqref{prob:spcaorth_compact} without the orthogonality constraints, \cite{lu2012augmented} apply an augmented Lagrangian method which solves an $\ell_1$ relaxation of \eqref{prob:spcaorth_compact}, \cite{vu2013fantope} solve a semidefinite relaxation of Problem \eqref{prob:spcaorth_compact}'s $\ell_1$ relaxation, and \cite{benidis2016orthogonal} adopt a minorization-maximization approach which also solves Problem \eqref{prob:spcaorth_compact} approximately.
-Unfortunately, these approaches are often suboptimal if $r=1$, and only provide candidate solutions, with no indication on the optimality gap.
-Indeed, none of these approaches explicitly control both the sparsity and orthogonality constraints, and therefore none of the methods reviewed here are actually guaranteed to return feasible solutions to \eqref{prob:spcaorth_compact}.
+\paragraph{Methods for generic sparse PCA:} A second approach for solving Problem \eqref{prob:spcaorth_compact} is to apply a heuristic {that} approximately optimizes all $r$ PCs simultaneously, rather than sequentially.
+Among others, \citet{zou2006sparse} propose an alternating maximization scheme for an $\ell_1$ relaxation of Problem \eqref{prob:spcaorth_compact}, \citet{journee2010generalized} propose an iterative conditional gradient method to identify a local optimum of Problem \eqref{prob:spcaorth_compact} without the orthogonality constraints, \cite{lu2012augmented} apply an augmented Lagrangian method which solves an $\ell_1$ relaxation of \eqref{prob:spcaorth_compact}, \cite{vu2013fantope} solve a semidefinite relaxation of Problem \eqref{prob:spcaorth_compact}'s $\ell_1$ relaxation, and \cite{benidis2016orthogonal} adopt a minorization-maximization approach which also solves Problem \eqref{prob:spcaorth_compact} approximately.
+Unfortunately, these approaches are often suboptimal {even when} $r=1$, and {provide} no indication {of} the optimality gap.
+Indeed, none of these approaches explicitly control both the sparsity and orthogonality constraints, and therefore none of the methods reviewed here are guaranteed to return feasible solutions to \eqref{prob:spcaorth_compact}. {N}ote that the covariance thresholding method of \citet{deshpande2014sparse} can be applied to the $r>1$ case and can return PCs that are asymptotically orthogonal.
+However, for a given dataset, {covariance thresholding} cannot guarantee the orthogonality of the returned solution, as we observe empirically in Sections \ref{ssec:feasiblemethods} and \ref{ssec:auc}.

-\paragraph{Row-Sparsity:} Motivated by tractability concerns, another line of work studies a special case of \eqref{prob:spcaorth_compact}, namely row-sparse principal component analysis or principal component analysis with global support.
-In this formulation, we replace the sparsity constraint on $\bm{U}$ with one requiring $\bm{U}$ has at most $k$ non-zero rows, as advocated by \cite{boutsidis2011sparse,probel2011large, vu2013minimax}.
-This implies we can rewrite sparse PCA as performing a top-$r$ SVD on a subset of $k$ rows of $\bm{\Sigma}$, i.e., solving
+\paragraph{Row Sparsity:} Motivated by tractability concerns, another line of work studies a special case of \eqref{prob:spcaorth_compact}, namely row-sparse principal component analysis or principal component analysis with global support.
+This formulation replaces the sparsity constraint on $\bm{U}$ with one requiring {\blue that the matrix} $\bm{U}$ has at most $k$ non-zero rows, as advocated by \cite{boutsidis2011sparse,probel2011large, vu2013minimax}.
+This rewrites sparse PCA as performing a top-$r$ SVD on {the $k \times k$ principal submatrix} of $\bm{\Sigma}$, i.e.,